IsReal8a/instana-cei/README.md

 - Backup
 - Disaster recovery

+## Important
-**NOTE**: This is a work in progress project and needs to be tested by more Instana users... it can be use in a test environment but the more feedback the better to promote it for Production environments.
+This is a work in progress project and needs to be tested by more Instana users... it can be use in a test environment but the more feedback the better to promote it for Production environments.
+Please check `api_endpoints.py` to see which API endpoints are working.
+For some weird reason the Custom Dashboards stopped to work, need to throubleshoot that.

 ## Setup